jerryadaji/kodif-take-home/README.md

 # Kodif Take-home Assessment Solution

-This project is a solution to the Kodif take-home assessment linked [here](https://github.com/kodif-team/json-ui-project).
+This project is a solution to the Kodif take-home assessment linked [here](https://github.com/kodif-team/json-ui-project).\
+Find the data structure for the components in src/const/data.js

 ### `npm start`